"A child to hold and cuddle, 'tis a gift from God above. And the world is so much brighter, when you have a child to love." Source?

 "Let us have ambition enough to keep our simplicity, our frugality, and our integrity, and transmit these virtues as the fairest of inheritance to our children."
 John Adams, (October 30 1735 – July 4, 1826) was an American lawyer, author, statesman, and diplomat.
 He served as the second President of the United States (1797–1801), the first Vice President (1789–1797) and as a Founding Father was a leader of American independence from Great Britain.

-"No one knows whose womb holds the chief!"
+"No matter how big a child is, he cannot deny that he was once carried on the back of a woman African Proverb"No one knows whose womb holds the chief!"
 African Proverb shared on a newsletter about Michael and Kay Johnson of Miriam Medical Clinic

 " . . . parting with a father who had so long watched over our best interests in childhood and in riper age and who was so kind and affectionate to all his children and had grown venerable with time [will] not be a thing of light moment."
 William Donelson, (1756 - 1820) brother of President Andrew Jackson's wife Rachel